-432 Abercorn Street in Savannah, Georgia is a mid-19th century Greek Revival Structure that sits at the corner of Abercorn and East Gordon, on Calhoun Square, in Savannah's historic district.
-The house was built in 1868 (at that time the home was valued at over $20,000, and was considered to be one of the most expensive houses in Savannah) for Civil War veteran and cotton merchant, General Benjamin J. Wilson and his family, who moved into it in 1869.
-The house now stands empty and abandoned, as it has for some time, its once elegant facade looking warn and time ravaged, as the building slips further and further into disrepair.
-The current owners seemingly having no desire to occupy the premises, or to have them occupied by anyone else.
+432 Abercorn Street in Savannah, Georgia, is a mid-19th century Greek Revival Structure that sits at the corner of Abercorn and East Gordon, on Calhoun Square, in Savannah's historic district.
+The house was built in 1868 (at that time, the home was valued at over $20,000 and was considered to be one of the most expensive houses in Savannah) for Civil War veteran and cotton merchant General Benjamin J. Wilson and his family, who moved into it in 1869.
+The house now stands empty and abandoned, as it has for some time, its once elegant facade looking worn and time-ravaged as the building slips further and further into disrepair.
+The current owners seemingly have no desire to occupy the premises or to have them occupied by anyone else.

-Another story told of a triple murder in the house back in the late 1950s or early 1960s, and that the spirits of the victims were also haunting the house.
-In addition I had read that the property was cursed because it had been built on top of an old slave cemetery.
-I also read numerous reports of guests to the home reporting seeing ghostly figures and hearing strange sounds, including that of children's laughter.
-Though not a believer in the supernatural I was intrigued enough by all of these tales to add 432 Abercorn Street to my "must do in Savannah" list.
+Another story told of a triple murder in the house back in the late 1950s or early 1960s and that the spirits of the victims were also haunting the house.
+In addition, I had read that the property was cursed because it had been built on top of an old slave cemetery.
+I also read numerous reports of guests to the home reporting seeing ghostly figures and hearing strange sounds, including children's laughter.
+Though not a believer in the supernatural, I was intrigued enough by all of these tales to add 432 Abercorn Street to my "must do in Savannah" list.

 I did little or no additional research on this property prior to visiting Savannah but was inspired enough by my experience at this site to research it further upon my return home.
-During the course of this research I discovered that some of the more disturbing parts of this story are fiction but that the most disturbing part of all is one hundred percent fact.
+During the course of this research, I discovered that some of the more disturbing parts of this story are fiction, but the most disturbing part of all is one hundred percent fact.

-The house was, in fact, built in 1868 for General Benjamin J. Wilson, who moved into it with his wife and five children upon the home's completion in 1869, and his wife did die shortly there after of Yellow Fever, (Exactly when is uncertain.
-An 1870 census shows her still alive in that year) leaving the general to raise his children on his own.
+The house was, in fact, built in 1868 for General Benjamin J. Wilson, who moved into it with his wife and five children upon the home's completion in 1869, and his wife did die shortly thereafter of Yellow Fever (exactly when is uncertain.
+An 1870 census shows her still alive in that year), leaving the general to raise his children on his own.
 This, however, is where legend and reality, as regards the Wilson family, split off in different directions.
-Though it is unclear as to when and how the rumors about the general's cruel treatment of his daughter, that eventually caused her death, got started, what is clear is that they are just that; rumors.
+Though it is unclear as to when and how the rumors about the general's cruel treatment of his daughter, which eventually caused her death, got started, what is clear is that they are just that; rumors.

-The propagation of these rumors concerning the Wilson family are due in no small part to ghost tour operators who use the sensational and frightening tale to attract business.
+The propagation of these rumors concerning the Wilson family is due in no small part to ghost tour operators who use the sensational and frightening tale to attract business.
 Not all tour companies, however, are comfortable with this practice.
-Ghost City Tours of Savannah, for example, has done some research into the stories in order to present, as much as possible, their clients with a truer story of the house, and its history.
-In their research they uncovered a census record from 1870 that clearly shows that all Wilson family members, including both daughters, were alive in the year 1870.
-They were also able to determine that not only did Benjamin Wilson not commit suicide at 432 Abercorn but that he didn't even die in the state of Georgia but actually passed away in Colorado, in 1896.
+Ghost City Tours of Savannah ( https://ghostcitytours.com/savannah/ ), for example, has done some research into the stories in order to present, as much as possible, their clients with a truer story of the house and its history.
+In their research, they uncovered a census record from 1870 that clearly shows that all Wilson family members, including both daughters, were alive in the year 1870.
+They were also able to determine that not only did Benjamin Wilson not commit suicide at 432 Abercorn but that he didn't even die in the state of Georgia but actually passed away in Colorado in 1896.